"Decoding the Chemistry Behind Alzheimer’s Disease Therapies"

 Speaker: Michael R. Nichols, Ph.D.
 Professor, Department of Chemistry & Biochemistry, Director of the biochemistry and biotechnology program, University of Missouri-St. Louis, President of the American Society for Neurochemistry

-Date: Tuesday August 14, 2024, noon-1 p.m.
+Date: Wednesday, August 14, 2024, noon-1 p.m.

-Location: UMSL Millennium Student Center, The Chamber
+- UMSL Millennium Student Center, The Chamber (lunch is provided for the first 50 attendees)

 About the Speaker